-EMILY HENNESSEY is a bold and dynamic performance storyteller who tells myths, epics, folktales and wondertales from across the world.
+EMILY HENNESSEY is a dynamic performance storyteller often found wielding a stick and stamping her feet as she embraces epics, myths, wondertales and folktales from across the world.

-She came to storytelling while studying Drama & Theatre Studies at the University of Kent where she met storyteller Dr Vayu Naidu.
-Emily completed a storytelling apprenticeship with Vayu and later trained with Ben Haggarty.
-Emily has also had the privilege of training with Indian Pandvani performer, Ritu Verma.
+Emily came to storytelling while studying Drama & Theatre Studies at the University of Kent where she met storyteller Dr Vayu Naidu.
+Emily completed a storytelling apprenticeship with Vayu, and later trained with Ben Haggarty.
+She’s also had the privilege of training with Indian Pandvani performer, Ritu Verma.

-Emily used to live and work in Kent.
-She now lives in Cumbria with her husband – storyteller and musician, Nick Hennessey.
+Emily lives in Cumbria with her children and husband, storyteller and musician, Nick Hennessey.